americanexpress/task-status-pr-checker/README.md

 ## Task Status Pull Request Checker

-This enables a pull request to be in a pending state if the pull request has pending tasks.
+This is triggered when a pull request is created.
+If the pull request has pending tasks.
+The pull request won't be merged and the status is updated on the pull request checks.

 ## How to enable this actions